VanillaPlusPlus/VPP-Admin-Tools/README.md

 Note: SuperAdmins.txt, and all json files should be located inside of your profiles folder.

+**WARNING: If you do not see SuperAdmins.txt, or any of our json files in the profiles location then check your file permissions for the folder.**

 #### ViLAYER:

 For those who own a server provide by [Vilayer.com](https://www.Vilayer.com), can auto install the mod via the `AddonManager`.</br>Special thanks goes to the Vilayer team!